alcad1us/freshman-yolo-shape-detection/README.md

 - Original training dataset was not preserved
 - Training pipeline is not fully reproducible
-- Testing was performed only in a simulated environment(Made by my teammate on blender)
+- Testing was performed only in a simulated environment (created by a teammate using Blender)
-- Detecting accuracy was not fully optimized
+- Detection accuracy was not fully optimized

 These limitations are expected given the scope and timeframe of the project.

 ---

-## What I Would Improve Today?
+## What I Would Improve Today

-If i were to revisit this project today, i would focus on:
+If I were to revisit this project today, I would focus on:

 - Better dataset collection and versioning
 - Explicit class label visualization for all detections